mbojan/lspline/README.md

-lspline: Linear Splines with Convenient Parametrisations
+`lspline`: Linear Splines with Convenient Parametrisations
 ================

 -   <a href="#examples" id="toc-examples">Examples</a>